OS-JKUAT/osj/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within OSJ site/code, please send an e-mail to Lewis Wambugu via [lewiswambugu01@gmail.com](mailto:lewiswambugu01@gmail.com).
+If you discover a security vulnerability within OSJ site/code, please send an e-mail to Lewis via [lewiswambugu01@gmail.com](mailto:lewiswambugu01@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## OSJ Sponsors & Partners